40 of the Best Ways to Homeschool in the Car

 Drill Important Dates to Remember

-If you’ve been working on a certain era of history, quiz some important dates or talk about several events that fit into that era.
+If you’ve been working on a particular era of history, quiz some important dates or talk about several events that fit into that era.

 Drill Important People or Events and Their Significance